 Causes of Secondary Infertility in Men

-This is something that doesn't get talked about nearly enough: men can experience secondary infertility too.
-Changes in sperm quality, hormone levels, or overall health after the first child can all play a role:
+This is something that doesn't get talked about nearly enough: if you're the male partner, you can experience secondary infertility too.
+Changes in your sperm quality, your hormone levels, or your overall health after the first child can all play a role:

 - Declining sperm quality and motility – Sperm count and function naturally decline with age, particularly after 40.
 Environmental toxins, heat exposure, and tight clothing can also impair sperm.